graphql/graphql.github.io/src/content/code/language-support/java-kotlin-android/client/apollo-kotlin.md

 github: apollographql/apollo-kotlin
 ---

-Apollo Kotlin (formerly known as Apollo Android) is a GraphQL client with support for Android, Java8+, iOS and MacOS.
+Apollo Kotlin (formerly known as Apollo Android) is a GraphQL client with support for Android, Java8+, iOS and Kotlin multiplatform in general.
 It features:

 * Java and Kotlin Multiplatform code generation
 * Queries, Mutations and Subscriptions